Cars 'ripped in half' and nine injured following crash in Mt Eden

 A St John spokesman told the Herald two of the nine people, including a child, are critical.
 Three are moderately injured while the remaining four suffered minor injuries.

 Five of the patients have been transported to Auckland Hospital.
+The child was taken to Starship Hospital.

 A witness to the crash described a small car waiting at a stop sign at the intersection of Milton and Dominion roads.